Get your digital card immediately

 Sweden uses PAL, while Japan uses NTSC, so DVDs purchased in Sweden cannot be played on ordinary DVD players in Japan.
 The DVD region code is 2, the same as Japan, so it can be played on a computer equipped with a DVD player.

 The post offices have been privatized and are run by a company called Postnord.
 Most are at a counter in supermarkets.
 When sending mail, write "Air Mail" or affix a blue sticker that reads PRIORITAIRE.
-When sending to Japan, postcards and letters up to 50 g cost from 36 SEK.
-Airmail goes in the yellow post box.
-The blue post box is for domestic mail only.
+When sending to Japan, postcards and letters up to 50 g cost from 44 SEK.

 Stamps are sold at convenience stores like PressByrån and 7-Eleven and at gas stations and are available any time during business hours.